Storm Elias crashes into a Greek city, filling homes with mud and knocking out power

 VOLOS, Greece (AP) — A second powerful storm in less than a month hammered parts of central Greece Thursday, sweeping away roads, smashing bridges and flooding thousands of homes.

 The storm — called Elias — caused extensive flooding in the central city of Volos and left hundreds stranded in nearby mountain villages.
 The fire service carried out multiple rescues and evacuations, authorities said.
+Rescuers were also searching a mountainous area for two people after a private helicopter flying in the bad weather went missing.

-“All of Volos has turned into a lake,” the city’s mayor, Achilleas Beos, told state television.
+“All of Volos has turned into a lake,” Volos Mayor Achilleas Beos told state television.
 “People’s lives are in danger.
 Even I remained trapped, and 80% of the city is without power. … I don’t know where God found so much water.
 It’s like the story of Noah’s Ark.”

 Residents in Volos used plastic buckets to scoop mud out of their homes to try to protect their belongings.
 Among them was 83-year-old Apostolis Dafereras, who has lived in a suburb of the city since 1955.

-“I have never seen anything like this,” Dafereras said as he tried to push mud and flood water out of his home.
+“I have never seen anything like this,” Dafereras said, looking out the window of his ground-floor home as knee-high flood water gushed past.
+Earlier, he and other residents on his street tried to push mud and flood water out of his home.

 Follow full AP coverage of the climate and environment: https://apnews.com/climate-and-environment